Emerald Starter Manip

 However, in later games this isn’t always the case.
 The frames you visually see might be completely separate from the game’s logic.
 RNG Advances accurately describes what’s happening, no matter the situation.

-By setting EonTimer's Target Frame to 950, the goal is landing on the Secret ID exactly 1000 Frames after the TID was set.
+By setting EonTimer's Target Frame to 950, we hope to land on the Secret ID exactly 1000 Frames after the TID was set.

-We can view all of these potential SIDs using the Researcher tool in PokéFinder.
+We can view all of these potential SIDs using the IDs section in JS-Finder.

 For example, a Trainer ID of 16804 becomes 41A4 in Hexadecimal.

-To do this, type your Trainer ID into the box below and hit convert.
-It will switch it to a Hexadecimal Number.
+To get your Initial Seed, type your Trainer ID into the box below and hit convert.
+It will switch it to a Hexadecimal Representation.

-Once the Hexadecimal Seed is entered into Researcher, click Generate.
-The given settings will generate all of the potential Secret IDs in the "Custom 1" column from Advance 990 onward.
+The given settings will generate all of the potential Secret IDs in the "SID" column from Advance 990 onward.

 Advance 1000 was our target so, assuming your last A-press on the intro sequence was frame perfect, this would be your Secret ID.

-Before exiting this window, it's a good idea to screenshot the list of Secret IDs from 995 to 1005 as shown above.
+Do not exit this window, it's a list of Secret IDs from 995 to 1005.
 In the event you didn't hit the Secret ID on Advance 1000, then you can check the others.

 In our example, Advance 1000 would be SID 05610.
 The next step is attempting to RNG a Shiny Starter Pokémon, assuming this Secret ID is correct.

-Now that we know our first potential Trainer ID and Secret ID, we'll be using PokéFinder and EonTimer together.
+Now that we know our first potential Trainer ID and Secret ID, we'll be using Ten Lines and EonTimer together.

-We now need to find the closest Shiny Starter available using this TID and SID, and this is done within the Gen 3 Static window by using these settings.
+We now need to find the closest Shiny Starter available using our TID & our first potential SID.

 During the New Game process, our Trainer ID was also the RNG seed.
 However, after resetting, it always defaults back to seed 0000.